Bemidji State University

 objects: prism, pyramid, cylinder, cone, sphere.
 Formula to compute surface

 area and volume.
-Assignment: 19 |
+Assignment: 19 | Assessment: - Students will put their

 orderings of geometric solids on a common